dice-group/REX/README.md

 <a href="http://aksw.github.io/REX/">JavaDocs</a> for our projects are provided here and will be contiously updated.

 ### Support and Feedback
-If you need help or you have questions do not hesitate to write an email to  <a href="mailto:ngonga@informatik.uni-leipzig.de">Axel Ngonga-Ngomo</a>.
+If you need help or you have questions do not hesitate to write an email to  <a href="mailto:buehmann@informatik.uni-leipzig.de">Lorenz B&uuml;hmann</a>.
 Or use the issue tracker in the right sidebar.

 ### How to cite
 ```Tex